grame-cncm/faustcourse/session2/Lesson4.md

-## Lesson 3: Delays and tables
+## Lesson 4: Delays and tables

-[Slide 27: Delays and Tables]
+Welcome to lesson 4.
 The primitives we have seen so far are essentially straight forward extensions of mathematical operations on numbers to signals.
+In this lesson we will see specific primitives that deal with time!

+[Slide 28: Delays and Tables]

-In this lesson we will see specific primitives that deal with time: delay lines (`mem`and `@`) and read-only tables (`rdtable`) and read-write tables (`rwtable`).
+There are four specific primitives that deal with time: delay lines (`mem`and `@`) and read-only tables (`rdtable`) and read-write tables (`rwtable`).

 ### delay lines

 Let's start with the delay lines:

-[Slide 28: Delays semantics]
+[Slide 29: Delays semantics]

 The primitive `mem` represents a 1-sample delay.
 The output signal is the input signal delayed by 1 sample.